SEKOIA-IO/documentation/docs/getting_started/manage_users.md

 ## Overview

-Admins or user with the right permissions are able to add users with a role.
+Admins and users with the right permissions are able to add users with a role.

 A role has attached permissions allowing a user to access, view pages and use its features.